Moye-mio/Calculator/README.md

 # Calculator
 teamwork for one day
-\n
-a simple calculator with a few functions (　 ´-ω ･)▄︻┻┳══━一
+#a simple calculator with a few functions (　 ´-ω ･)▄︻┻┳══━一